descawed/galerians-autosplitter/README.md

 need to.
 By default, the autosplitter will check the game state and update LiveSplit every 15ms, but you can control this duration with the `-u`/`--update-frequency` option.

-By default, the autosplitter splits on every door, but you can choose a different split strategy with the `-p`/`--split-type` option.
-Currently, the only other option is `key-events`, which splits on a series of key progression events that I've selected.
-This includes most key item pickups in stages A and B, progression events in stage C, the start of each stage, and boss fights.
+The autosplitter currently supports two splitting strategies - splitting on every door (`all-doors`) or splitting on a series of key progression events that I've selected (`key-events`).
+The latter includes most key item pickups in stages A and B, progression events in stage C, and boss fights, and they only trigger a split if done in the correct route order.
 Once I nail down the route, I'll also add an option to split on doors but only in the correct order.
+The splits included in this repo in the assets directory contain a custom variable indicating which split type they're intended for, so if you're using those splits, it's generally not necessary to specify the split type explicitly; it will be detected after connecting to LiveSplit with an appropriate split file loaded.
+If for some reason you do need to explicitly specify the split type, this can be done with the `-p`/`--split-type` option.
+If the splits you're using don't contain the custom variable indicating which split type to use and you don't specify a split type with this option, the autosplitter will print a warning and default to `all-doors`.

 ## Known Issues